Reviewed on 7 June 2020

 Support is via Intercom based chat and extremely slow outside of US working hours but if you're US based the team are friendly and helpful.

-There's two plans to choose from; Basic and Pro.
+There are two plans to choose from; Basic and Pro.
 An 'App' as far as I can tell (and I've read the FAQ and I still don't really understand why they've used this terminology) is a single locator instance.
 You can switch between Apps so that allows you to manage multiple locators under once account.
 I get it, everyone wants to call things Apps but in the context of a store locator service it makes no sense!

 First impressions are that the Plans are well priced; it's a shame that a core feature such as Google Sheet sync is not part of the Basic plan though.
 If you only have a few hundred locations then $25 a month certainly looks expensive compared to the competition where $15 a month plans are the standard at the low end.

 There's no doubt that ZenLocator has an attractive, well designed product and first impressions are excellent.
 However, unless your requirements are very closely aligned with their design team's vision of how a store locator should work you're going to very quickly find yourself getting frustrated with the lack of flexibility.
-Even such things as basic as a search distance limit, being able to change the address search region so you don't show address results from Canada when your customers are all US based, being able to adjust the location sort order, prioritise certain stores above others, adjust the locator layout in any way, show map popup information windows about a location, the list goes on and on.
-The admin console is also badly organised and idiosyncratic in how it works.
+Even such things as basic as a search distance limit, being able to change the address search region so you don't show address results from Canada when your customers are all US based, being able to adjust the location sort order, prioritize certain stores above others, adjust the locator layout in any way, show map popup information windows about a location, the list goes on and on.
+The admin console is also badly organized and idiosyncratic in how it works.
 Be prepared to do a lot of clicking before you work out what goes where.

 Having said all that, there's some great stuff in there.
 We love the groundbreaking design, the directory widget and the overall focus on high quality design and interaction throughout the product.
 Add a little more flexibility into the mix and it could be a market leader.